-Figure 96 - Wheel Mounts, Front (Optional)
+Figure 95. - Wheel Mounts, Front (Optional)

-Figure 97 - Front Header Wheels Height
+Figure 96. - Front Header Wheels Height

-- Install the grates on the offloading conveyor using 0.5 x 3.75 inch (1.27 x 9.525 cm) HHCS, two (2) flat washers, lock washer & nut. - 10.
+- 9. Install the grates on the off loading conveyor using 0.5 x 3.75 inch (1.27 x 9.525 cm) HHCS, two (2) flat washers, lock washer, and nut. - 10.
 Install the boom extension on the 8 Row 30 or 12 Row 22 machine.
 See separate instructions.

-Figure 98 - Offloading Conveyor Grates
+Figure 97. - Off-loading Conveyor Grates

-- Connect the upper mounting of the truck conveyor hydraulic cylinders. - Install draper chain in the tank and boom.
+- 11. Connect the upper mounting of the truck conveyor hydraulic cylinders. - 12.
+Install draper chain in the tank and boom.
 Make sure lap is proper direction (top surface trailing).
-See Figure 99. - 13.
-Install grates on transfer elevator and two tank extensions as shown in Figure 100 and Figure 101.
+See Figure 98. - 13.
+Install two tank extensions and grates on transfer elevator, as shown in Figure 100 and Figure 101.

-Figure 99 - Draper Chain Routing
+Figure 98. - Draper Chain Routing

-Figure 100 - Extensions For Tank
+Figure 99. - Extensions For Tank

-Figure 101 - Grates For Transfer Elevator
+Figure 100. - Grates For Transfer Elevator

-- 14. Installing the wheel elevator stripper. - a.
+- 14. Install the wheel elevator stripper. - a.
 Position the stripper so it is the desired depth into the ferris wheel, this will most likely be 4 to 6 inches (10.16 to 15.24 cm) from the outside of the lower frame tube.

-Figure 102 - Wheel Elevator Stripper
+Figure 101. - Wheel Elevator Stripper

 - b.
 Secure the stripper using four u-bolts, flat washers, lock washers, and nuts. - c.
 Center the round disks between the wheel elevator rods, allowing for the coupler tubes.
 Ensure the disks do not strike against the square cross tubes or joint cross bar.
-Make sure they allow the optional rubber flaps to drop out of the way. - Rotate the wheel elevator one or two full revolutions to check for stripper disk and support clearances. - 15.
-Installing the rowfinder. - Remove the rowfinder from the shipping position and install in proper running position. - Install the feeler arms to the desired width with double roll pins and safety cotter pins. - c.
-See instructions to adjust rowfinder. - 16.
-Five (5) tractor hydraulic circuits are required.
+Make sure they allow the optional rubber flaps to drop out of the way. - d.
+Rotate the wheel elevator one or two full revolutions to check for stripper disk and support clearances. - 15.
+Installing the rowfinder. - a.
+Remove the rowfinder from the shipping position and install in proper running position. - b.
+Install the feeler arms to the desired width with double roll pins and safety cotter pins. - c.
+See instructions to adjust rowfinder.

+16. Five (5) tractor hydraulic circuits are required.
 The rowfinder may be a power beyond circuit.
 Be sure to connect this circuit to the power beyond as needed to reduce power consumption.
-See HARVESTER ADJUSTMENTS - Field Operations.
+See HARVESTER ADJUSTMENTS - Figure 76.

-Figure 103 - Tractor/Harvester Hydraulic System
+Figure 102. - Tractor/Harvester Hydraulic System